Income Protection Insurance

 Long-term income repayment policies usually come into play between the time when your employer stops paying sick pay, and when you collect your pension.

-To clarify, Income Protection Insurance only applies to products which pay you an income if you become unable to work due to sickness or injury.
+To clarify, Income Protection Insurance only applies to products that pay you an income if you become unable to work due to sickness or injury.
 Policies to protect mortgages, loans or credit card debts are often called Accident Sickness Unemployment (ASU) policies.

 We will happily explain this in more detail to you.